alexdcodes/alexdcodes/README.md

 if you found this page, i do not know what error code to provide, maybe HTTP 360.

 - I love learning about everything the world has to offer.
 Listening 2 all kinds of music, playing around with sound.
-When free i love to train german shepherds, rottweilers, belgium malinos and dobermans..( IPO3 Training, protection, obediance and tracking)
+When free i love to train german shepherds, rottweilers, belgium malinos and dobermans..( IPO/IGP Training, my german shepard had IPO3 which in laymans terms is: the highest level of protection, obediance and tracking)
 - Saving up for a large fish tank so i can import Piranha's and exotic sharks (not together).
 - I speak English , Russian and Ukranian (first generation Canadian - parents immigrated from kiev and donetske).
 - Dealing with absurtity && the existential view of life while typing all the time in between.